paxo-rch/python-project-efrei-1/README.md

 *   **Unit Tests:** Individual functions were tested during development to ensure they work correctly in isolation (e.g., `Factorial`, `is_prime`, `nearest_prime`).
 *   **Integration Tests:** Challenges were tested together to ensure they integrate correctly with the main game loop and player data.
 *   **Gameplay Tests:** The entire game was played multiple times to test the flow, challenge selection, key collection, and final challenge.
-*   **Input Validation Tests:**  Various inputs were tested to ensure the game handles them correctly (e.g., valid numbers, invalid numbers, empty strings).
+*   **Input Validation Tests:**  Various inputs were tested to ensure the game handles them correctly.
-*   **GUI Tests:** The GUI was tested to ensure buttons, input fields, and labels work as expected and the layout is correct.
+*   **GUI Tests:** The GUI was tested to ensure buttons, input fields, and labels work as expected and the layout is correct (after some bug fixes).

 ### Specific Test Cases and Results